Quick Facts | Answer |

 If landlords do not return the security deposit or provide a written statement of deductions, if any, within the required time period, tenants can file for damages in court up to twice the amount of the deposit plus court costs.

-Tenants can also take legal action against a landlord for:
+Tenants also can take legal action against a landlord for:

 - Failure to properly hold the security deposit in an escrow account